freddolino-lab/ShapeME/README.md

 # ShapeME - Shape-based Motif Elicitation

-If you simply want to use our web interface to ShapeME, go [here](https://seq2fun.dcmb.med.umich.edu/shapeme).
+If you simply want to use our web interface to ShapeME, which is recommended for the vast majority of ShapeME users, go [here](https://seq2fun.dcmb.med.umich.edu/shapeme).

 ShapeME is a tool for finding informative motifs in DNA structure.